 Excess heat-styling is also a common culprit.
-Using high-heat can dry out your strands and damage the hair’s cuticle, causing frizz to emerge.
-Skipping out on using a heat protectant before applying heat can also leave your strands susceptible to dryness, frizz, and hair damage.
+Using high heat can dry out your strands and damage the hair’s cuticle, causing frizz to emerge.
+Whether you’re straightening your hair or diffusing your curls, skipping out on using a heat protectant can also leave your strands susceptible to dryness, frizz, and hair damage.

-Another reason that you may be dealing with dry and frizzy curls is chilly weather.
-Cold air is low-humidity air, which naturally attracts moisture from your strands, leaving you to deal with parched tresses.
-Not cool.
 That’s why it’s important to know how to moisturize natural curly hair in the winter to combat dryness.
-Other factors that can make your curly hair dry and frizzy range from not applying hair-care or styling products correctly, not protecting your strands while you sleep, and brushing your hair while it’s dry.
+Other factors that can make your curly hair dry and frizzy range from not applying haircare or styling dry curly hair products correctly, not protecting your strands while you sleep, and brushing your hair while it’s dry.
 Washing your hair with hot water and drying your strands with a towel can also cause friction on the hair cuticle, leading to dry hair and frizz as well.

 Imparting moisture into your hair is the name of the game when it comes to extremely dry curly tresses.
-Hence, why it’s important to have a nourishing hair-care routine in place to keep your dry hair hydrated with a healthy look and feel.
+Having a nourishing hair-care routine in place will be paramount to keeping your dry hair hydrated with a healthy look and feel.

 1. Wash your tresses with the right shampoo.

 When it comes to learning how to wash curly hair the right way, you’ll want to start things off on the right note by cleansing your hair with a curly hair shampoo.
 This will set a solid foundation for your wash day routine to help welcome moisture into your strands.
 The Black Vanilla Moisture & Shine Sulfate Free Shampoo has aloe leaf juice, sweet clover, and rose extract that will hydrate and add shine to your tresses.
-Pair it with the Black Vanilla Moisture & Shine Hydrating Conditioner to replenish your hair with moisture.
+Pair it with the Black Vanilla 4-in-1 Combing Creme to replenish your hair with moisture.
 It has pro-vitamin B5 and biotin that strengthen and soften hair when it’s wet, so there are fewer snags, snaps, or tugs.

 2. Apply a deep conditioner.

-Since you're dealing with dry hair, it’s essential to take your moisture game up a few notches.
+Since you're dealing with dry curly hair, it’s essential to take your moisture game up a few notches.
 One way you can give your strands a surge in hydration is by using a deep conditioner.
-Put your traditional conditioner on ice every few days and use a deep conditioner in its place.
 Since this essential is made to give your hair a more thorough conditioning, you don’t have to use one every time you wash.
 Apply the Coco Crème Curl Quenching Deep Moisture Mask through wet hair and let it sit for three to five minutes so it can work some magic.
+You also have the option of leaving hair masks in your hair to minimize how much frizz shows up later on.
 You can even use a hair steamer to help open up the cuticle and allow the hair mask to penetrate your strands deeply.

 3. Boost your mane with extra moisture.

 Once your hair has been deep-conditioned, use a leave-in conditioner to pamper your locks with some extra TLC.
-The Pracaxi Nectar Wash N’ Go Leave In has pracaxi oil and olive oil that can soften your strands, and give your mane long-lasting moisture and shining definition.
+The Hair Milk Original Leave-In Moisturizer has pracaxi oil and olive oil that can soften your strands and give your mane long-lasting moisture and shining definition.
 Apply a quarter-sized amount into the palms of your hands and work the leave-in through your hair from the roots to ends.

 4. Dry your curls properly.

-Curly hair needs all the lasting moisture it can get, so you’ll want to seal in hydration with a nourishing hair oil.
+So how do you moisturize natural hair?
+By sealing in hydration with a nourishing hair oil, one of the best dry curly hair products.
 The Goddess Strength 7 Oil Blend Scalp & Hair Oil has castor oil and black seed oil that help to moisturize intensely, leaving you with stronger, healthier-looking hair.
 Apply a few drops of the oil into your hands and smooth it through your strands to help prevent frizz, lock in hydration, and keep your curls defined.
 Now you have the green light to flaunt a variety of curly hairstyles and the know-how to keep dryness at bay.

 In addition to learning how to care for dry curly hair, learn more ways to provide your tresses with moisture.
 Layer your hair with hydration with the help of our article, What Is The LOC Method Hair-Care Routine?